Wat Phra That Doi Suthep

 Wat Phra That Doi Suthep information

-Within the monastery compound, the International Buddhism Center conducts a variety of religious outreach programs for visitors.
+Within the monastery compound, the Doi Suthep Vipassana Meditation Center conducts a variety of religious outreach programs for visitors.